Surviving in VUCA times: Bank on Learning and Agility!

 More so because in our times, the present is drastically different from the past and the present is not a good predictor of the future (in fact, it could mislead you).

-The only way to survive and thrive today where emerging technologies disrupt business patterns and social lives almost every other day is to inculcate learning agility into your developmental program.
+The only way to survive and thrive in this post-pandemic world where emerging technologies disrupt business patterns and social lives almost every other day is to inculcate learning agility into your developmental program.

 What is Learning Agility anyway?